 Seth Drewry grew up in Southeast Virginia.
 While still in high school, he felt God calling him to ministry.
 Later, Seth attended the College of William & Mary where he obtained a bachelor’s degree in religious studies.
 He served in various leadership capacities in Baptist Collegiate Ministries and had the opportunity to serve as a pastoral intern at Shepherd’s Valley Cowboy Church.
 While still in college, Seth read The Cross and the Switchblade and was later inspired to seek employment at Teen Challenge Adventure Ranch after graduation.
 While working at Teen Challenge Adventure Ranch, Seth obtained his Masters of Divinity from Oral Roberts University.
 Seth considers it a privilege to help the young men at Teen Challenge.
 He has been part of the team since 2011.

-Gene received Christ as a senior in high school.
+Gene has a Master’s degree in Rehabilitation Counseling.
+He is a Certified Rehabilitation Counselor and received Christ as a senior in high school.
 He was the first member of his family to become a Christian.
 Gene attended the University of Arkansas and was active in Chi Alpha campus ministry.
-He received his bachelor’s degree in 1978.
 He worked full time with Teen Challenge in adult and adolescent ministry from 1977-1989.
-Gene returned to the University of Arkansas and received his Master’s degree in Rehabilitation Counseling.
-He is a Certified Rehabilitation Counselor.
-He is also a certified ropes course facilitator.
-Gene worked as a counseling pastor in Bentonville, AR for several years.
-In 2004, Gene returned to Teen Challenge Adventure Ranch.
+Gene is also a Certified Ropes Course Facilitator.
+Gene worked as a counseling pastor in Bentonville, AR for several years and later returned to Teen Challenge Adventure Ranch.
 He and his wife Rose have two sons, a daughter-in-law, and two grandchildren.

-Karen came to work as a classroom teacher at Teen Challenge Adventure Ranch in January 2007 and is licensed by the Association of Christian Schools International (ASCI).
+Karen earned her bachelor’s degree in Christian Education from North Central University in Minneapolis, MN.
+Before coming to work at Teen Challenge, Karen worked as a substitute teacher in South Dakota, California, and Arkansas.
+She came to work as a classroom teacher at Teen Challenge Adventure Ranch in January 2007 and is licensed by the Association of Christian Schools International (ASCI).
 She grew up in Minnesota in a Christian home and was active in youth group, youth camps, Sunday School and Choir.
-Karen earned her bachelor’s degree in Christian Education from North Central University in Minneapolis, MN.
 A mother of 4 grown children, she has been involved with youth for many years.
-Before coming to work at Teen Challenge, Karen worked as a substitute teacher in South Dakota, California, and Arkansas.
 Karen feels blessed to be part of the team.